 - When you accept the offer, you may maintain an active RFC for other Care Options.
 Example, you are offered care with a Family Child Care provider, after interviewing, you accept the placement.
 You prefer center based care, so you choose to remain active for the center based Care Options and cancel any other FCC Care Options. - Parent Central will email parent within 24 hours of accepting.
 The email explains the remainder of the process and all documents that are required to validate eligibility & priority level and to calculate your Total Family Income.
-Once eligibility is confirmed, parents must pay a non-refundable holding fee. - When CYS Registration has not been completed, it can take place as part of the acceptance/enrollment process.
-(Refer to Chapter 3 for registration information.)
+Once eligibility is confirmed, parents must pay the non-refundable holding fee.
+Priority level is based on Sponsor/Spouse employment status once living in the Fort Leavenworth area. - When CYS Registration has not been completed, it can take place as part of the acceptance/enrollment process.
+(Refer to Chapter 2 for registration information.)